The Most Hated TV Shows of All Time

 Not every TV show can be a hit, but some are just downright awful.
 All genres fall victim to rotten production, from reality shows to sitcoms, and have aired across decades of television history.

 Our ranking takes critic and viewer response into account, as well as ratings, in order to give a complete picture of how much these series truly bombed.
-According to a list compiled by TV Guide, these shows are considered the 21 worst of all time.

 21. Baywatch (1989–2001)